aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

-  # 6. Day 5 - If, case, for loop and for generate
+  # 6. Day 5 - If case for loop and for generate

   ## 6.1 If else constructs